 This brings us to the cleanliness of the Universal.
 As we've said, the splash guard helps keep the contents of the bowl where they belong.
 Additionally, the bowl is easy to hand wash and is dishwasher safe.
-The body is smooth plastic with rounded corners, making it easy to wipe down as well.
+The body is smooth plastic with rounded corners, making it easy to wipe down.

 Accounting for 25% of the mixer's total score, the whipping metric assesses the quality of the whipping action for both egg whites and whipped cream.
 The Bosch delivered a below-average performance in this metric as its triple whip action, powerful motor, and limited speed settings quickly overwork these delicate mediums.

-The cream assessment is a direct measure of the increase in volume from an unwhipped half cup of cream to whipped cream with stiff peaks.
+The cream assessment directly measures the increase in volume from an unwhipped half-cup of cream to whipped cream with stiff peaks.
 The Bosch quickly over-whipped the cream, nearly turning it into butter.
 The egg whites suffered similarly.
-We used the whipped egg whites as a leavener in a cake sponge and measured how much the sponge rose and whether the center fell.
+We used the whipped egg whites as leavening in a cake sponge and measured how much the sponge rose and whether the center fell.
 While the rise was average for the class, the sponge fell significantly in the center.

 Kneading is a very demanding task, and some machines are not cut out to do the work.
 Moreover, not all dough hook attachments are created equal.
-To assess the quality of the kneading action we used pizza dough.
-Due to the narrow scope of this metric, the outcome of the assessment contributes just 15% to the product's overall score.
+To assess the quality of the kneading action, we used pizza dough.
+Given the narrow scope of this metric, scoring in this test contributes just 15% to a product's overall score.

-The Bosch is a powerful machine capable of working the densest and heaviest of dough.
+The Bosch is a powerful machine capable of working the densest and heaviest dough.
 However, it did not fare well in this assessment because the dough stuck to the dough hook and, as a result, was kneaded very little.
-In part, this is due to the bowl's smooth interior which limited the purchase needed for the hook to do its work.
+This is partly due to the bowl's smooth interior, which limited the purchase needed for the hook to do its work.
 It's also the nature of the dough because this attachment worked great mixing the cookie dough.
-That said, with some manual input you can get the machine to perform this task.
+Ultimately, you can get the machine to perform this task with some manual input.